Our infant feeding service is available for all families who live in Wandsworth.

 Please note that these clinics/groups do not run on bank holidays.
 For support or to find out what clinics are running during this time please call the Health Visitor Duty Line on 0330 058 1679.

-Clinics are an opportunity for parents and carers to weight their baby and speak with a member of the Health Visiting Team about any concerns.
+Clinics are an opportunity for parents and carers to weigh their baby and speak with a member of the Health Visiting Team about any concerns.
 Clinics run on a drop in basis, no appointment is needed.

 Available Clinics: